• Skip to primary navigation

 • Add the mixture to the saucepan and whisk for 2 minutes until dissolved.
 If you added the starch, it will also have thickened.

-• Optional: If you are adding gelatin, pour in to the jug of a blender and add the gelatin while the blender is running (if your blender has a top opening).
+• Optional: If you are adding gelatin, pour your prepared hot chocolate into to the jug of a blender and add the gelatin while the blender is running (if your blender has a top opening).
 This prevents clumping.

 • Pour in to a mug and enjoy!